ligato/docs/docs/testing/robot-framework-guide.md

     Configure Environment 2        acl_basic.conf
 ```

-### Test Setup, Teardown
+### Test Setup and Teardown

- - Mostly used in the test is "make snapshots ETCD".
-This part is needed for better test debugging.
-Add them to the end of the test, in part- Keywords.
+ - Commonly used test is "make snapshots etcd".
+This is required for optimal test debugging.

 ```robot
 *** Keywords ***